You are listening to the Sean Hannity Radio Show podcast.

 For example, he will defund Obamacare himself.

-I I'm sorry, uh Planned Parenthood himself.
+I'm sorry, Planned Parenthood himself.

-I just wish it was more permanent and over time I'm hoping we get there.
+I just wish it was more permanent, and over time I'm hoping we get there.

-But Dr. Umber explain how you think this is in that way good.
+But Dr. Umber, explain how you think this is in that way good.

-What is a solution that's better than either party has come up with before as opposed to stay in old rhetoric and that we want more care for more people more often and we need it more affordably.
+What is a solution that's better than either party has come up with before, as opposed to stay in old rhetoric and that we want more care for more people more often, and we need it more affordably?

-And there's hundreds of doctors uh across the country proving this and now we just need some support from the government which is release the restrictions on the ACA and insurance rules.
+And now we just need some support from the government, which is release the restrictions on the ACA and insurance rules.

 Let that go to state by state and customization and just flexibility.